mit-ll/gds2-score/README.md

 ## About

-GDS2-Score is a framework that enables IC designers to quantify the resiliency of their physical layouts to fabrication-time attacks.
+GDS2-Score is a framework that enables integrated circuit (IC) designers to quantify the resiliency of their physical layouts to fabrication-time attacks, and thus, optimize the overall security of their designs.
 GDS2-Score analyzes physical IC layouts, encoded in the GDS2 file format.
 The tool is designed to be extensible.
 Namely, GDS2-Score simply provides an environment that enables the programatic analysis (through the computation of *metrics*) of various circuit structures encoded in a GDS2 file.
 Three example metrics are included in this release (v1.2) of GDS2-Score.
 These metrics include: 1) Net Blockage, 2) Trigger Space, and 3) Route Distance.
 Detailed information on each metric is provided below.
 Additionally the custom metrics can be developed, as additional Python modules, and executed by the GDS2-Score framework.
 Details on developing and executing custom GDS2-Scores metrics are listed below

 GDS2-Score takes as input the following: